MariaDB starting with 10.1.3

 file_key_management_encryption_algorithm: the encryption algorithm to use.

 The key file contains encryption keys identifiers (32-bit numbers) and hex-encoded encryption keys, separated by a semicolon.
 128, 192 or 256-bit keys are supported.
-Comments start from the hash character.
-An example key file entry:
+You can generate a random 128-bit encryption key with

 # this is a comment 1;770A8A65DA156D24EE2A093277530142 18;F5502320F8429037B8DAEF761B189D12F5502320F8429037B8DAEF761B189D12